DINTDT/dintmark/README.md

 this case is not defined.
 The parser given in the Introduction will render all of the defined headers overlapping each other (same for footers).

+It is common for headers or footers to display an image on one side, and text on the other.
+To allow this, the following syntax can be used:
+ - `[--:TEXT--:]` causes content to be left aligned.
+ - `[:--TEXT:--]` causes content to be right aligned.

+While this syntax is technically allowed in any part of the document, note that it is **not** desgined for use in paragraphs, and in those cases, the result is undefined.

+#### Footnotes
+*Footnotes* can also be added to a document.
+They are like *footers*, but they are only printed on the page they are located.
+If both a footnote and a footer exist, the footnote is printed above the footer.

+The syntax for adding a footnote is the following:
+`[f|FOOTNOTE|f]`

+In the browser, it will be rendered with a blue, solid border.
+Note that they are meant to be placed inline, as, when printed, they are replaced with a superscript number that identifies each footnote.

+**IMPORTANT:** *Footnotes are not currently implemented in the given parser: the print display is the same as the in-browser display.*

+### HTML

+The syntax of *DINTMark* has been designed to not interfere with HTML syntax.
+Given that it is expected that a parser will be run in-browser, it stands to reason that HTML tags are supported by default.

-## Options
+## Customizabilty

-Having customizability in mind, **DINTMark** has a way to allow authors to choose between certain formatting functions that apply to the whole document.
+A few options are given to authors to ease the formatting of their document.

+### Shorthand

+*DINTMark* gives authors a way to easily include custom styles to certain parts of text.
+While the CSS needs to be defined as in an HTML file (that is, using a `<style>` element), using that stylesheet can be easily done using this
+syntax:

+`[&XX TEXT&]`

+where `XX` is the *class* defined in the CSS stylesheet.
+This is equivalent to directly writing

+`<span class="XX">TEXT</span>`

+A few classes are included by default in the given parser's stylesheet.
+The following is a full list of the included classes and their effect:
+ - `blue` displays text with a blue font.
+ - `red` displays text with a red font.

+### Document options

-These *options* are usually put in the first lines of the text file, and follow the following syntax:
+These are options that affect the whole document.
+They are usually put in the first lines of the text file, and use the following syntax:

-`[?xxx=yyy?]`
+`[?XXX=YYY?]`

-where `xxx` is the option name and `yyy` is the value for that option.
+where `XXX` is the option name and `YYY` is the value for that option.
  The following options are available:
- - `justify` will make the text in all paragraphs be justified when set to `true`.
-	That means that every line, except for the last of each paragraph, will span the whole width of the page.
+ - `justify` will make the text in paragraphs be justified when set to `true`.
+That means every line, except the last of each paragraph, will span the whole width of the page.
+ - `language` changes the automatic text (such as "*Figure X.*" and "*Table X.*") to the specified language.
+Defaults to `english`.
+These are all the languages that the provided parser recognizes:
+    - `english`
+    - `spanish`
+ - `pageNumbers` will make it so that the current page number is displayed on each page.
+The valid values follow a three-character format, `XYZ`:
+    - `X` can be `t` or `b`.
+This will show the page number on the top or bottom of the page, respectively.
+    - `Y` can be `l`, `c`, `r` or `a`.
+This will show the page number on the *left*, *center*, *right*, or *alternate between left and right on each page*, respectively.
+    - `Z` is optional.
+If set to `t`, the page number will be displayed as "N/T", where `N` is the current page number and `T` is the total page count.
+	**IMPORTANT** *`pageNumbers` is not currently implemented on the given parser.*
+ - `font` changes the font used in all of the the document, except the sections where `monospace` is used.
+Any value recognized by the browser as a valid `font-face` value can be used.